missionpinball/mpf-docs/includes/machine_var.md

-!!! note "This is a machine variable"
+!!! note "This is an MPF machine variable"

-    What is that? todo.
+    The content on this page is technical documentation for an [MPF Machine Variable](/machine_vars).